-Protect Your Privacy With Our DMCA Agent Service!
+Protect Your Privacy With Our DMCA Agent Service

 Avoid spam, potential identity theft and general privacy concerns.

 Does your company desire a third-party DMCA agent service in order to designate an agent for your website or mobile app?
 You or your organization may prefer not to list an individual/website operator’s personal information on a public databases, which can be easily viewed.
 We can help with our DMCA Agent Service.
-Let Philip A. Nicolosi act as your DMCA designated agent so your company (or you) can reap immunity afforded to online service providers under the law.
+Let our law firm act as your DMCA designated agent of record so your company (or you) can reap immunity afforded to online service providers under the law.
 Our service also includes drafting the required DMCA Policy for your website or other online property and takedown evaluation, unlike other non-attorney services.
 DMCA agents are listed in a public database.
 If you prefer to avoid exposing your personal information online and need a third party agent, contact us today to learn more about our DMCA agent service.

 DMCA Agent Service Pricing: